What is chronic bronchitis?

 Treatment for chronic bronchitis is aimed at treating the causes and symptoms.
 It may include:

-- Staying away from secondhand smoke and other lung irritants
+- Ways to stay away from secondhand smoke and other lung irritants

-- Taking medicines by mouth (oral) to open airways and help clear away mucus
+- Medicines to take by mouth (oral) to open airways and help clear away mucus

-- Having lung reduction surgery to take out damaged areas of the lung
+- Lung volume reduction or bullectomy surgery to take out damaged areas of the lung

 Key points about chronic bronchitis